Azure-Samples/aks-load-testing/README.md

 This project framework provides the following features:

-* [Example GitHub workflow](.github/workflows/cicd.yml) to staging an image, running a load test and then promoting the image to a production deployment in AKS.
+* [Example GitHub Actions workflow](.github/workflows/cicd.yml) to staging an image, running a load test and then promoting the image to a production deployment in AKS.
-* [Example GitHub workflow](.github/workflows/matrix_test.yml) for periodically running a load test matrix to identify a right-size Pod configuration.
+* [Example GitHub Actions workflow](.github/workflows/matrix_test.yml) for periodically running a load test matrix to identify a right-size Pod configuration.

 ## Getting Started